inko-lang/website/source/manual/virtual-machine/instructions.html.md

 1. The register to store the resulting integer in.
 2. The register containing the string to convert.

+### StringByte

+Obtains a single byte from a string.

+This instruction requires three arguments:

+1. The register to store the resulting byte (as an integer) in.
+2. The register containing the string to read the byte from.
+3. The register containing the (byte) index of the byte to obtain.

 ### TailCall

 Performs a tail call on the current block.